This is the second blog series on the FDA’s drugs reviews process; here, visit for part 01. Explore here:

 When the FDA finds deficiencies in a drug application, the drug sponsor has an opportunity to meet with FDA officials and address those issues before a final decision is made.
 After this meeting, the sponsor can choose to have a hearing at which both sides present their arguments, correct any remaining deficiencies, or withdraw the application.

 The Prescription Drug User Fee Act, passed in 1992, has allowed the Food and Drug Administration to approve more than a thousand new drugs, including therapies that fight cancer, HIV, cardiovascular diseases, and life-threatening infections.

 The Prescription Drug User Fee Act authorizes the FDA to collect user fees from pharmaceutical companies, which are then used to support FDA staff scientists in reviewing new drug applications.
-The agency has moved toward an electronic system for accepting and reviewing new drug applications, as it now accepts more electronically-generated applications and archives review documents electronically.
+The agency has moved toward an electronic system for accepting and reviewing new drug applications, as it now takes more electronically-generated applications and archives review documents electronically.